malc-u/SomeoneKnowsSomething/README.md

 1. Head-word with "{{podcast title}}" - reusing styling of police tape.
 2. Left side (tablets and desktops) and top of the page (mobiles) - displays contents of Read more page
-3. Right side (tablets and desktops) and bottom of the page (mobiles) displays form thah allows for podcast to be deleted from database therefore from displaying on the page.
+3. Right side (tablets and desktops) and bottom of the page (mobiles) displays form that allows for podcast to be deleted from database therefore from displaying on the page.
 Form is with 1 field to be filled in and a submit button.
 This field is called "Enter password to delete".

 ### Password change page